ghackenberg/caddrive/README.md

 # FHOOE Virtual Engineering Platform

-The FHOOE Virtual Engineering Platform provides and open source and license cost free solution to collaborative product audits over the Web and in virtual reality (VR).
+The FHOOE Virtual Engineering Platform provides a free and open source solution to collaborative product audits over the Web and in virtual reality (VR).

 ## Screenshots